zhangjinshui-nerveee/nerveee_old/content/authors/admin/_index.md

 ---
 Mr. Jinshui Zhang received his BS degree in Electrical Engineering from Tianjin University in China.
 He maintained a high GPA of 3.82/4.0 and mastered knoweledge of power systems.
 Also, he was a big fan of mathematic modelling and optimization algorithms.
 He did his undergraduate thesis research applying a new topology of PFC rectifier realizing active power decoupling.

 He has hitherto started his postgraduate study in Power Electronics in Xi'an Jiaotong University as a research assistant of Prof. Jinjun Liu.
-His research focuses on the design of high power density converters.
+He performed an excellent mastery of lectures, maintaining a GPA of 3.8/4.0.
+Meanwhile, his research focuses on the design of high power density converters.
+He proposed a non-linear control strategy to eliminate the current distortion of Totem-Pole rectifier, and did a research on PIC inductor's saturation feature, etc. At present, he works on the design of resonant tank of LLC converter.